StarlingUAS/ProjectStarling/docs/details/kubernetes.md

 Also then verify that you can run any of the kubernetes deployments, and that they will be deployed to the master cluster (and not your own).

 > **Note:** Even if the cluster is not running on your local machine, you will still need to install the k3s binaries.
 The command run by `run_k3s.sh` or `./scripts/start_k3s.sh` both download and then automatically start k3s in the background of your machine.
 To stop it from starting, pass the `--do-not-start` option to either command.
 If you have already have k3s running, run `k3s-killall.sh` which will stop all k3s processes without uninstalling it entirely (so you still get access to the k3s command line tools).

+In the BRL, to get the k3s.yaml file, you should simply be able to scp (ssh copy) the file from the master machine `~/.kube/config/k3s.yaml` to your local machine, and change the IP address.

 ## Configuration Files